2-dimensional Lawvere theories, commutativity, and higher Day convolution: Higher Day convolution and commutativity

-\begin{example} Consider the example $\T=\T_{comm}^\flat$.
-Recall that for any $w\in W$, the $2$-category $\Mod_w(\T_{comm}^\flat,\Cat)$ is the $2$-category of symmetric monoidal categories, symmetric $w$-monoidal functors, and monoidal natural transformations.
-Since $\T$ is pseudocommutative and Eckmann-Hilton, Fox's theorem applies.
-We can also regard $\T$ as lax commutative and by Remark \ref{rmk: variations of intalg}, we have two variants of the internal comonad $\underline{\IntAlg}_w$ for $w\in \{p,l\}$.
-The result of Fox identifies the ($2$-)category of $\underline{\IntAlg}_p$-coalgebras and their homomorphism with $\Cat^\coprod$, the (2-)category of categories with finite coproducts and coproduct-preserving functors.
-By similar reasoning, we can identify $\underline{\IntAlg}_l$-coalgebras with categories with finite products, but now the homomorphisms of coalgebras correspond to \textit{all} functors (as any functor between cocartesian monoidal categories is automatically lax monoidal). \end{example}
+\begin{example} Consider the example $\T=\T_{E_\infty}$.
+Recall that for any $w\in W$, the $2$-category $\Mod_w(\T_{E_\infty},\Cat)$ is the $2$-category of symmetric monoidal categories, symmetric $w$-monoidal functors, and monoidal natural transformations.
+Since $\T$ is pseudocommutative and pseudoidempotent, we get that $\underline{\IntAlg}$ is an idempotent $2$-comonad on $\Mod_p(\T,\Cat)$.
+The (slight strenghtening of) result of Fox identifies the $2$-category of $\underline{\IntAlg}$-coalgebras and their pseudohomomorphism with $\Cat^\coprod$, the 2-category of categories with finite coproducts and coproduct-preserving functors.

+As pseudocommutativity implies lax commutativity, we obtain a $2$-comonad $\underline{\IntAlg}'$ on $\Mod_l(\T,\Cat)$ as well.
+We can again identify the coalgebras with categories with finite products, but now the homomorphisms of coalgebras correspond to \textit{all} functors (as any functor between cocartesian monoidal categories is automatically lax monoidal). \end{example}

-\begin{example} Consider the Lawvere $2$-theory $\T=\T_*^\flat$ where $\T_*$ is the theory for pointed objects, i.e. it is given by freely adjoining a map $u\colon 0\to 1$ to $\F^{op}$.
-We have a basis $B=\{u\}$ and we see that $\T_*^\flat$ is strict commutative and Eckmann-Hilton by specifying $\sigma_{uu}=1$.
-Models of $\T$ in $\Cat$ are pointed categories, and the $2$-category $\Mod_w(\T,\Cat)$ is the $w$-slice $*\mathbin{/\mkern-6mu/}\Cat$.
-For a pointed category $(\C,x\in \C)$ the category of internal algebras is precisely the slice category $x/\C$, and one can identify $\underline{\IntAlg}_p$-coalgebras and their homomorphisms with the category $\Cat^\emptyset$ if categories with an initial object and functors preserving initial objects (up to isomorphism).
-Moreover, homomorphsims of $\underline{\IntAlg}_l$-coalgebras are all the functors of the underlying categories, same as in the previous example. \end{example}
+\begin{example} Consider the Lawvere $1$-theory $\T_*$ for pointed objects, i.e. it is given by freely adjoining a map $u\colon 0\to 1$ to $\F^{op}$.
+We have a basis $B=\{u\}$ and we see that $\T_*$ is commutative and idempotent.
+Models of $\T$ in $\Cat$ are pointed categories, and we can identify the $2$-category $\Mod_w(\T,\Cat)$ with the $w$-slice under a point which we denote by $\Cat_{*/,w}$: objects are functors $*\to \C$ and morphims a triangles filled with a $w$-cell.
+For a pointed category $*\xrightarrow{x}\C$, we can see that the category of internal algebras is precisely the slice category $\C_{x/}$, and one can identify $\underline{\IntAlg}$-coalgebras and their homomorphisms with the category $\Cat^\emptyset$ of categories with an initial object and functors preserving initial objects (up to isomorphism). \end{example}